Welf06/Basic-Webpages/CONTRIBUTING.md

 Congratulations :tada::tada:  Thank you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the [bsic webpages](https://basic-webpages.vercel.app/).
+Once your PR is merged, your contributions will be publicly visible on the [basic webpages](https://basic-webpages.vercel.app/).